faithcure/nuke_code_project/Installation-and-Contributing.md

 ## 🛠️ Development Roadmap

-Here are some key areas we are currently focusing on:
+Here are some key areas I'm currently focusing on:

 - **Dual Window Usage**: Allowing the main window to function both as a Nuke panel and as a standalone window.
 - **Code Editing**: Streamlining and enhancing the process of organizing and modifying scripts.